adrianpomilio/serverless-how-to/static-site-serverless/README.md

     	]
     }
     ```
+    --
 17. Now visit your url :)

 ### Lesson 2
 Creating your site
+1. Create a directory called www (it can be any name)
+2. > cd www
+3. Inside www
+    1. create a basic index.html page
+    2. Create a basic error.html page

 ### Lesson 3
 Moving your code to the S3 bucket